JWiley/extraoperators/README.md

 <!-- badges: end -->

-An `R` package with some simple operators to help speed up everyday tasks.
+An `R` package with operators to help speed up everyday tasks.

 Installation
 ------------